Scan time: 2-3 minutes / Read time: 3-5 minutes

 Pushing harder on motivation or discipline never fixes the real cause.

-Name which pebble it is, and the next move shows up on its own.
+Name which one it is, and the next move shows up on its own.

-Picture the email you've dodged for a week.
+And get this — name the email you've dodged all week.

 Name that, and the move shrinks: send two honest lines.